Q: What is Second Shift?

 Q: What is the group affiliated with?

 A: We are not affiliated with any group or university.
 This is an independent a cappella group.
-However, you can see our Links page for information about our other groups we’ve performed with or in.

 Q: How is Second Shift funded?

 A: We have minimal member dues, but get most of our funding from paying gigs and fundraisers.
 We’re also seeking out arts grants and non-profit funding for the next year.
 Of course, if you feel moved to make a donation, we would greatly appreciate your support!
 Just let us know.

 A: As often as we can.
 We’ve performed in several different settings, including local collegiate a cappella concerts and community events.
 We perform regularly with other groups and typically host a major concert once a year.